 State Board of Education to vote on controversial civics standards; DeSantis earlier attended meeting

-Gov. Ron DeSantis and Education Commissioner Richard Corcoran at a Board of Education meeting July 14, 2021.
+Gov. Ron DeSantis and New College of Florida’s interim president Richard Corcoran at a Board of Education meeting July 14, 2021.
+The picture was taken when Corcoran was the education commissioner.
 Credit: Danielle J. Brown

 Gov. Ron DeSantis showed up Wednesday at Florida’s State Board of Education meeting, which includes a vote over controversial civics standards.

 It’s unusual that DeSantis would be in person at the state board meeting, but there’s been controversy for weeks now about everything from a ban on Critical Race Theory and the 1619 Project, as well as civics standards that do not include the word slavery.

 First Lady Casey DeSantis also was at the meeting earlier in this morning.

 The couple was met with applause at St. Petersburg College in Pinellas County, where the meeting is being held.

 The governor spoke on various changes to Florida education over the past few months, from legislative measures to teach the “evils of communism” to recent changes made to Florida rules banning an academic studies.

 Each highlight DeSantis gave was met with cheers in support with the crowd, with a few vocal opponents in the mix.

 First Lady Casey DeSantis, who spoke on various initiatives at the state level to support mental health among Florida students

 “We don’t want our kids to feel like victims, we want them to be empowered,” Lady DeSantis said of these initiatives.
 The First Lady of Florida has been a vocal advocate for the mental health and well-being of Florida’s students.